-Registrations for the ride open in early 2020 but if you’re interested in joining me on a bike or as part of the support team, head to the Ride for Compassion website.
+Registrations for the ride close soon but if you’re interested in joining me on a bike or as part of the support team, head to the Ride for Compassion website.

 I need to get fit.
 Really fit.

-I used to keep a moderate level of fitness by cycling to and from work each day but my job hasn’t really allowed me to do that for the last six years.
-I need to get myself into better shape than I have ever been.
+Over the next twelve months, I need to get myself into better shape than I have ever been.
 I’m going to have to be strategic and focused if I’m to drop a bunch of kilograms and put plenty of kilometres into my legs.
 I’ll need to be able to ride around a thousand kilometres a week for just over four weeks.

 Taking part in the ride will take a huge effort.